lexibank/tlopo/out/vol1/chapter7.md

 <a id="p-187"></a>

-We can reconstruct PMP &ast;kiRam 'adze/axe' and &ast;taRaqi (V) 'adze, carve' ([Ch.4, §4.1.1](chapter4.md#s-4-1)), with reflexes in Oceanic as well as in WMP witnesses, but there are no secure PMP or POc reconstructions for other equipment likely to have been used in boat-building.[^11] The current consensus among archaeologists is that the introduction of metal in eastern Asia postdated the break-up of PAn and PMP.
-Although Blust (l 976b) has pointed to comparisons between Formosan and WMP forms suggesting that PAn speakers may have had a knowledge of metal tools, it is likely that this knowledge spread after the break-up of PAn and PMP.
+We can reconstruct PMP &ast;kiRam 'adze/axe' and _&ast;taRaqi_ (V) 'adze, carve' ([Ch.4, §4.1.1](chapter4.md#s-4-1)), with reflexes in Oceanic as well as in WMP witnesses, but there are no secure PMP or POc reconstructions for other equipment likely to have been used in boat-building.[^11] The current consensus among archaeologists is that the introduction of metal in eastern Asia postdated the break-up of PAn and PMP.
+Although [Blust](../references.md#source-Blust1976b) ([1976b](../references.md#source-Blust1976b)) has pointed to comparisons between Formosan and WMP forms suggesting that PAn speakers may have had a knowledge of metal tools, it is likely that this knowledge spread after the break-up of PAn and PMP.

 <a id="s-2-5"></a>